 Contact Underwater Sports Diving Centre today to book a dive, Shop 9/2 Visor Court, Holden Hill - Ph 08 8263 3337

-We have all your scuba equipment needs including quality hire gear, top brands of scuba equipment and accessories, air/nitrox fills and equipment servicing by in-house qualified technicians.
+We have all your scuba & snorkelling equipment needs including quality scuba hire gear, top brands of scuba, freediving, spearfishing, snorkel equipment & accessories, air/nitrox fills, tank hydro tests & equipment servicing by our in-house qualified technician.
 Read more...

 Underwater Sports Diving Centre

 9/2 Visor Court